mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Vargr.
 Environmental conditions of the developing Aezorgh egg and not genetics determine gender.
 An adult female lays one egg every local year of 590 standard days.
-A few days prior to egg-laying the female’s pheromones change, indicating availability to mate, although often a female will not be receptive to attempts by males to initiate courtship.
+A few days prior to egg-laying the female's pheromones change, indicating availability to mate, although often a female will not be receptive to attempts by males to initiate courtship.
 Regardless of fertilization status, a single egg is produced, approximately 10 centimeters in diameter and massing one kilogram.